GFite/purplepaper/finx-io/src/pages/faq/index.md

 # When will FINX Governance Tokens be available in DeFi Liquidity Pools?

-We will establish a FINX-ETH pool for trading on March 16 2021 at the close of the FINX Governance Token sale.
-FINX-ETH pool size will be 50% of Token Sale.
+We will establish a FINX-ETH pool for trading on May 1 once the Token Sale is complete and the audits and security testing is finished.
+The FINX-ETH pool size will be 50% of Token Sale.

 # What will be the price of FINX Governance Tokens?